Contacts

 Data that is hard deleted includes:

-We retain any suppressed/unsubscribed channel identifiers to ensure that the unsubscribe is retained.
+Note: We will retain any suppressed/unsubscribed channel identifiers to ensure that the unsubscribe is retained.

 Contact restoration

-If a contact is in the recycle bin (status binned) they can be restored in app manually or by importing a contact through the API with at least one identifier with the same value as the binned contact.
+If a contact is in the recycle bin (status binned) they can be restored in app manually or if you import via API a contact with at least one identifier with the same value as a binned contact.